Kutty (2010 film)

-Kutty is a 2010 Indian Tamil-language romantic action-drama film directed by Mithran Jawahar, who with the project, recombines with the lead actor following the success of their previous venture.
-The film stars Dhanush, Shriya Saran and Dhyan (in his only Tamil film) with Radha Ravi playing a pivotal role.
-The film, a remake of the Telugu film Arya (2004), has Gemini Film Circuit as the producers, whilst Devi Sri Prasad handled the music composition.
-The film, which was under production for a year, was released on 14 January 2010 coinciding with the Tamil festival of Thai Pongal.
-It received mixed to positive reviews, became a decent hit at the box office, and completed its 50-day of theatrical run.
+Kutty is a 2010 Indian Tamil-language romantic comedy drama film directed by Mithran Jawahar.
+The film stars Dhanush, Shriya Saran and Dhyan (in his only Tamil film), with Radha Ravi playing a pivotal role.
+The film, a remake of the Telugu film Arya (2004), was produced and distributed by Gemini Film Circuit, whilst Devi Sri Prasad composed the music.
+It was released on 14 January 2010 coinciding with Pongal.

 Plot

-At the Kanyakumari beach, Geetha (Shriya Saran) looks at a lonely, lying personal diary where she enjoys a poem written in it.
-She admires the poem by replying on the same page.
-While she and her friend admire the beauty of the sunrise, she accidentally loses one of her anklets (it falls in the sea).
-She sees a person jumping in after it, and she perceives him to have died in the waters.
-The incident haunts her in her dream again and again, and she feels very guilty for it.
-Back to the present in Chennai, Geetha eventually meets a rich, handsome boy Arjun (Sameer Dattani), in her college, who impresses her to win her love.
-He proposes to her and threatens her to love him or else he will die by jumping from the college rooftop.
-Already feeling guilty for being the cause of a person's death and not willing to let it happen again, Geetha accepts his love and screams "I love you" in front of the entire college to Arjun, which was witnessed by Kutty (Dhanush).
+At the Kanyakumari beach, Geethanjali finds an abandoned personal diary and reads a poem in it.
+She admires the poem and writes a reply on the same page.
+While she and her friend watch the sunrise, she accidentally loses one of her anklets when it falls into the sea.
+She then sees a man dive in after it and assumes that he has drowned.
+The incident repeatedly haunts her dreams, leaving her overwhelmed with guilt.

+In the present day, in Chennai, Geetha eventually meets Arjun, a wealthy and handsome student at her college, who tries to win her affection.
+He proposes to her and threatens to jump from the college rooftop if she refuses him.
+Already burdened by guilt over what she believes to be a man's death, and unwilling to risk another, Geetha accepts Arjun's love and publicly declares that she loves him in front of the entire college.

-Kutty proposes his love for Geetha in front of Arjun, which shocks Geetha and annoys Arjun.
-Geetha turns down his request again and again and reminds him of her relationship with Arjun.
-However, Kutty instead tells her that it is not an issue to him and tells her to continue loving Arjun and he will never stop loving her.
-Arjun is irritated by Kutty's acting.
-He fights with him in order to bully him into stopping but instead was challenged by Kutty that if Arjun is confident in his love, no one will separate Geetha from him.
-Arjun finds no option but to accept in order to prove his confidence in his love (else accept that his love is weak).
-Kutty pulls all kinds of stunts to impress Geetha (including winning a rigged race in order to protect Geetha's chastity from Arjun) but fails to make her accept his love.
+Kutty witnesses this and openly declares his love for Geetha in front of Arjun, shocking her and angering Arjun.
+Geetha repeatedly rejects Kutty and reminds him of her relationship with Arjun.
+However, Kutty insists that this does not matter to him, stating that she may continue to love Arjun while he will continue to love her unconditionally.
+Irritated by Kutty's persistence, Arjun confronts him and attempts to intimidate him into backing off.
+Instead, Kutty challenges him, claiming that if Arjun truly trusts his love, no one can separate him from Geetha.
+Arjun reluctantly accepts the challenge to prove his confidence.
+Kutty then performs various stunts to impress Geetha, including winning a manipulated race to protect her honour from Arjun, but fails to win her acceptance.